 During this initial phase, individuals may go through several uncomfortable symptoms.
 These withdrawal symptoms may include things like nervousness, irritability, nausea, sweating, vomiting, or agitation.
 In severe cases, people may experience side effects like hallucinations, heart palpitations, breathing problems, stroke, or even death.

 Because of the severity of withdrawal symptoms, it is important to go to a professional drug and alcohol detox center for treatment.
-At a medical detox center TX offers, clients get medical supervision and support during detox.
+In our medical detox center in TX, clients get medical supervision and support during detox.
 If someone tries to quit cold turkey at home, they cannot get medical supervision.
 Serious withdrawal symptoms can happen without any medical support or intervention.

-At an addiction detox center TX trusts, it can take a few days or weeks to go through withdrawal symptoms.
+While it can take a few days or weeks to go through withdrawal symptoms, our staff will make sure you are comfortable during the process.
 Some symptoms like anxiety may last for months afterward.
 In most cases, the initial phase of detox takes just 4 to 10 days to complete.